pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 ## Next steps

-To stop Pydio cells, press `CTRL + C` in the terminal where you launched the installer.
+To stop Pydio Cells, press `CTRL + C` in the terminal where you launched the installer.

 You might start it again using this command to insure everything work as expected: